Skip to main content

 }

-This allows you to customize where the logs are written, such as to a file, an external logging service, or any other desired destination.
+This lets you route logs to a file, service, or any destination.

 Writing Logs to a File